Zebra in Mokala National Park, South Africa

 Personal ID

 Always carry a copy of your passport photo page and the page with your visitors permit or residence permit for South Africa.
-South African officials may request identification and proof of residence at any time.
-Keep your passport itself in a hotel safe or another secure location and do not carry it with you, unless needed for official identification.
+South African officials may ask for ID and proof of residence at any time.
+Keep your passport in a hotel safe or another secure location.
+Do not carry it with you unless you need it for official identification.

-Homosexuality is legal, and it is illegal to discriminate based on sexual orientation.
-See our advice for LGBT travellers.
+Same-sex sexual activity is legal.
+It is illegal to discriminate based on sexual orientation.
+See our advice for LGBT+ travellers.

 Wildlife, animal products and souvenirs